 These things should all be included in your canine first aid kit, but if you don't have a kit you'll need to purchase them separately.
 You should also keep a small bottle of water in your kit, just in case your pup has an accident during a power outage or outdoors where your water supply may be far away.

 There are instances when you should not clean and treat a dog's wound on your own.
-If your pet has been bitten by another animal, he needs to see a veterinarian.
+For example, if your pet has been bitten by another animal, he needs to see a veterinarian.
 He may need other treatment that you aren't aware of, and things like rabies vaccine and so forth.

-If your dog's wound is anywhere near his eye, you should take him to the vet to have his eyes checked.
-I eye injuries can be very subtle in the beginning.
+If the wound is anywhere near a dog's eye, you should take him to the vet to have his eyes checked.
+Eye injuries can be very subtle in the beginning.
 A small scratch on your pet's eyeball could lead to an infection in just a few short days.

-If necessary, you may need someone to help you restrain your pet or pat his head and try to help him relax while you're tending to his injury.
+Note: Sometimes, you may need another person to help you restrain your pet, to relax the dog and keep him calm while you're tending to your pup's injury.

-Let's assume the bleeding stopped and you can continue learning how to clean a dog wound.
-If your dog is small, you will want to pick him up and put him on a table so you can access the wound easier.
+Let's assume the bleeding stopped and you can continue with cleaning the dog's wound.
+If your pup is small, pick him up and put him on a table so you can access the wound easier.
 If he's a large breed, you'll have to get down on the floor with him.